Monday, November 29, 2010

 This is sponsored content by BlogHer and Kelloggs.

-Do you have any yearly morning rituals?
+Do you have any morning rituals?
 I remember, as a kid, my mom would wake me and my sister up early on New Year's Day.
 She'd have the TV trays set up in the family where we'd get to eat the breakfast she'd prepared while we watched the parades on TV.
 It was a real treat until I was old enough to realize that getting up early was just wrong, even I was allowed to eat in the family room while watching TV.

 Nowadays, my kids like to make me breakfast in bed for Mother's Day.
 I remember one year in particular when they made me pancakes despite the fact that we were out of eggs.
 The pancakes were, ummm, interesting.
 That was the same year the older kids gave the baby breakfast while I stayed in bed.
 They fed him a can of pineapple.
 A whole can.
 As you can imagine, his poor little butt burst into flames every time he pooped for the next week.
 Ahhh, good times, good times.